AtsukiKotani/AtsukiKotani.github.io/_pages/about.md

     <p>From the top of Mt.Otensho</p>

 news: true # includes a list of news items
+presentations: true # includes a list of presentations
 selected_papers:  false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---